wa0x6e/Cake-Resque/README.md

 * [Redis](http://www.redis.io) 2.2 (or higher) (to store the jobs list)
 * [PHPRedis extension for PHP](https://github.com/nicolasff/phpredis) (PHP API for communicating with redis)

 Installation of Redis and PhpRedis are detailed in their own homepage.
+If you can't install PHPRedis, it will fallback to Redisent, another Redis API, included in the plugin.
+It's not as performant as PHPRedis though.

 ##Installation